-This edition is intended primarily for American readers.
 For the Canadian edition, click here.

 Critical Thinking is a comprehensive and accessible introduction to the essential skills of good reasoning.
 The authors provide a thorough treatment of such central topics as deductive and inductive reasoning, logical fallacies, how to recognize and avoid ambiguity, and how to distinguish what is relevant from what is not.
 Later chapters discuss the application of critical thinking skills to particular topics and tasks, including scientific reasoning, moral reasoning, media analysis, and essay writing.
-This seventh edition is revised and updated throughout, and includes a new chapter on legal reasoning as well as access to a companion website of over 150 additional questions, glossary flashcards, and other useful resources.
+This seventh edition is revised and updated throughout, and includes a new chapter on legal reasoning as well as access to a companion website of additional questions and other useful resources.

 “This textbook stands out from others for its clarity, which is due in large part to the conceptual organization of the material it covers.
 Rather than artificially carving out various aspects of critical thinking for individual treatment, the authors simply and carefully develop ideas, step-by-step.
 This approach makes clear how various aspects of careful, critical thinking come together, allowing students to develop their skills along the way.” — Joshua Smith, Central Michigan University